 - Shimano 105 disc groupset plus carbon wheels

-While the old Izalco Max was a purely weight-focused machine, the current model adds aero to the mix and features a bang up-to-date frame design with dropped stays and truncated aerofoil tube profiles.
+The Focus Izalco Max adds aero to its predecessors’ low weight and its frame features dropped stays and truncated aerofoil tube profiles.

 Focus gives you a full 105 hydraulic groupset and 45mm deep Alexrims carbon clinchers.

 The Izalco isn’t the lightest bike in its class, but it’s no heavyweight and it offers a racy ride.
 The only real niggle we had with the bike was an odd whistling noise present at normal riding speeds.